fabiosarts/BootCheck/README.md

 ## Usage
 * BootCheck.exe *file list*
 * BootCheck.exe .\images\\\*.img (currently this only works linux bash, since it appears to preprocess inputs to a file-list, while windows doesn't)
+* At least on Windows, you can *drag and drop* multiple input files to the exe file [like this](https://raw.githubusercontent.com/fabiosarts/BootCheck/master/images/screenshot02.png)

 ## TODO List
 * Add support for certain "false positive", whrer there's a small program with the sole purpose of displaying a "This disk is not bootable..." message (quite odd)